bobfoster1299/deploy-web-server-in-azure/README.md

 terraform init
 ```
 Customize the deployment by setting variables in the terraform.tfvars file.
 By changing the number_of_vms variable you can select how many VMs you want to build.

+The following settings can be customized by editing the variables in the terraform.tfvars file:
+- prefix - The prefix which should be used for all resources in this deployment
+- location - The azure region in which all resources in this deployment should be created
+- number_of_vms - Number of VMs to provision
+- admin_username - The admin username for the VMs
+- admin_password - The admin password for the VMs
+- address_space - VNET address space
+- subnet - Subnet address space"
+- environment - Environment tag, e.g. prod, dev
+- project - Project tag
+- owner - Owner tag
+- image - The VM image to deploy

 Provison the resources:
 ```